yagyasoni/NOTIFICATION-REMINDER-APP/Notifier-Desktop-app-master/readme.md

 > Notifier app is a Desktop app from which user can set the notification as per their time with title and message.

-Complete video of creating this app with explanation on [YOUTUBE](https://www.youtube.com/watch?v=cfjPfYuZBZs&t=6s)

 <br>

 To get started first install this module [plyer](https://plyer.readthedocs.io/en/latest/)